 When I picked up the electric guitar again, I was sceptical of the pick hype, thinking I could get good/great tone with basically anything… fingers, nails, or any basic pick.

-I’ve been honing my CNC and pick shaping skills for the past two years, and am happy enough with the current results that I would like to begin to share my views with guitar players at large.
+I’ve been honing my CNC and pick shaping skills over the past years, and am happy enough with the current results that I am confident to share my views with guitar players at large.
 With you, that is.